How Medical Billing Concepts Arouse?

 - MT department will analyze the overall conversation then the same reports will be converted to a word format or a file.

-Coding team will assign the Alpha and Numerical codes for treatment called CPT (Current procedural terminology) and Diagnosis codes based on the description given by the provider.
+Medical Coding team will assign the Alpha and Numerical codes for treatment called CPT (Current procedural terminology) and Diagnosis codes based on the description given by the provider.

 Considering the entire patient Diagnosis and Procedure is called “Coding”